restorecommerce/chassis-srv/README.md

 ### Server

 A server provides service endpoints.
-Each business logic function is exposed via a transport as an endpoint.
+Endpoints expose each business logic function via a transports.
 Clients connect to these endpoints.
 When a client calls a server endpoint it traverses from the transport through possible middleware to the business logic function.
 The business logic processes the request and respond with either a result or an error.
-The response is transported back to the client.
+The transport transports the response back to the client.

 The following code starts a server and provides the service endpoints.